golanlevin/AmbigrammaticFigures/README.md

 Our work uses the StyleGAN2 "[projection](https://towardsdatascience.com/stylegan2-projection-a-reliable-method-for-image-forensics-700922579236)" technique, in which the GAN attempts to find a given face in its latent space, starting its search from a “generic” “neutral” face located at the origin.
 We provide the StyleGAN an upside-down face as a query — and the projector tries its best to find it, but can never serve a perfect match, because it has only been trained on exclusively right-side-up faces.
 In short, the GAN projector finds upside-down faces in the latent space (or "generatable manifold") of right-side up faces.
 Through the struggle to match an upside-down face using right-side-up ones, the GAN tends to converge on a face that can be looked at both ways.

-Our machine's hallucinations were alchemically influenced by the faces of individuals in [NIST Special Database 18](https://www.nist.gov/srd/nist-special-database-18), to whom we acknowledge our debt.
+We acknowledge our debt to the individuals whose faces alchemically influenced our machine's hallucinations.
 No identification with actual persons is intended or should be inferred, and any resemblance to actual persons, living or deceased, is purely coincidental.

 ---
 ### Acknowledgments